Thiepval Memorial to the Missing, Somme Battlefields, France

 Latitude N 50° 3' 2 " ; Longitude E 2° 41' 10"

 Thiepval Memorial to the Missing is located on the northern part of the 1916 Somme battlefields.
 It is north of the D929 Albert-Bapaume road, north-west of the village of Pozières.
 It can be reached from the D929 main road from Albert to Bapaume.
 In the village of Pozières on the D929 the Thiepval Memorial to the Missing is signposted.
-Driving from Bapaume in the north it will be signposted to the right to Thiepval on the D73.
-Driving from Albert in the south it will be signposted to the left to Thiepval on the D73.
+Driving south from Bapaume it will be signposted to the right to Thiepval on the D73.
+Driving north from Albert it will be signposted to the left to Thiepval on the D73.

 There is parking at the Visitor Centre.